Arthur has worked for 16 years in the new and used automobile industry. He's a sales force trainer, sales manager, and closer.

 Up: Every customer that comes through the door is an up, an opportunity.

 F.D.R.S: A very offensive term to a customer as it stands for "Filthy, Disease-Ridden Swine" or a person who consistently never pays back a creditor who gives them a chance.
 The dealer may use terms like "You qualify for our F.D.R.S. program."
-They will try and get an approval from a bank but the dealer will pick the car.
+They will try and get approval from a bank, but the dealer will pick the car.